edward-edberg/QEMU-Guide-Linux/README.md

 2. Ubuntu 24 (VM)
 3. Linux 6.16 (Kernel)

-##### This guide assumes you have a running server such as [VirtualBox,](https://www.virtualbox.org/) [Parallels,](https://www.parallels.com/) CloudLab or others.
+##### This guide assumes you have a running server such as [VirtualBox,](https://www.virtualbox.org/) [Parallels,](https://www.parallels.com/) CloudLab or another platform.
 I recommend using [CloudLab.](https://www.cloudlab.us/) Once your server is set up, follow the steps bellow to create a Virtual Machine(VM) and install the kernel.
 ---

 # PART I - Run VM (Ubuntu)